The top 5 mistakes to avoid when it comes to your money

 Money struggles are something we can all identify with at one point or another—particularly when you’re just starting out in your career.

 If you’re lower on the pay grid, living paycheque to paycheque is a reality many education members have to deal with.
-Because once you’ve factored in pension contributions and union dues (after all of the other regular deductions), well, it can feel like you’re left with even less for yourself at the end of the day.
+Because once you’ve factored in pension contributions and all of your other regular deductions, it can feel like you’re left with even less for yourself at the end of the day.
+Rising borrowing rates and costs of day-to-day items don’t exactly help matters much either.

 That’s why it’s important to make every dollar count at every stage of your career.